2026 ASEAN Championship: Knockout stage

-In the knockout stage, if a match is level at the end of normal playing time, extra time is played (two periods of 15 minutes each).
-If still tied after extra time, the match is decided by a penalty shoot-out.
+In the knockout stage, if a match is level at the end of normal playing time (in the second leg), extra time is played (two periods of 15 minutes each).
+If the scores are still tied, the match is decided by a penalty shoot-out.

-As with every tournament since 2007 AFF Championship, there is no third place play-off.
+As with every tournament since the 2007 AFF Championship, there is no third place play-off.